-- 1. First read these instructions and safety notices thoroughly. - 2.
-Set the thermostat to the lowest setting. - 3.
-Ensure that all supply air registers and return air grills are open. - 4.
-Turn off the electric power to the furnace. - Remove the burner access door. - 6.
-Ensure that the furnace manual shut-off valve is in the "ON" position.
-The valve handle is normally in-line with the gas pipe and valve body when it is in the "ON" position; perpendicular to the gas piping and valve body when it is in the "ON" position. - 7.
+- 1. First read these instructions and safety notices thoroughly. - Set the thermostat to the lowest setting. - 3.
+Ensure that all supply air registers and return air grills are open. - Turn off the electric power to the furnace. - Remove the burner access door. - 6.
+Ensure that the furnace manual shut-off valve is in the "ON" position; perpendicular to the gas piping and valve body when it is in the "ON" position; perpendicular to the gas piping and valve body when it is in the "OFF" position. - 7.
 Turn the manual gas valve switch to the "OFF" position.
 (Figure 3) - 8.
 Wait 5 minutes to clear out any gas.
 If, after this time you smell gas, STOP.
 Turn the appliance manual shut-off valve to the "OFF" position.
 If burning LP gas, smell for gas near the floor since propane and butane are both heavier than air.
-If after this time you do not smell gas, continue to the next step. - Turn the manual gas valve switch to the "OU" position. - 10.
-Replace the burner access door, ensuring that it is properly in place. - Restore the electric power to the furnace. - 12.
+If after this time you do not smell gas, continue to the next step. - 9.
+Turn the manual gas valve switch to the "ON" position. - 10.
+Replace the burner access door, ensuring that it is properly in place. - 11.
+Restore the electric power to the furnace. - 12.
 Adjust the thermostat to the desired setting.
 If the thermostat also controls an air conditioning system, ensure that the thermostat system switch is in the "HEAT" or "AUTO" mode.